 Mike Homza, PE

-I was initially involved with BREN from its inception, including: BREN’s very first organizing meetings (before BREN even had a name), meeting with Dr. Kustra inviting him to speak at BREN’s 2011 public event, assisting with the public event as well as other BREN events.
-I have been a “casual” participant in a number of Coordinating Team (CT) meetings, have assisted with fundraising and have taken on other tasks as requested by the CT.
+This is my third term on the Coordinating Team.
+I was involved with BREN from its inception, including BREN’s very first organizing meetings (before BREN even had a name), meeting with Dr. Kustra inviting him to speak at BREN’s 2011 public event, and assisting with the public event as well as other BREN events.
 I am a river restoration/civil engineer well versed in many aspects of river and habitat planning, design, modeling, permitting and construction.
-I therefore believe I can contribute to the CT from the technical/practical/regulatory aspects as well.
 I am a resident of Boise and frequently float, stroll along and bike along the Boise River: I truly believe the Boise River is the lifeblood of the Valley and want to do what I can as a responsible citizen to protect and enhance the river, its water quality and associated habitat.
 I was also a founding member and President of the Idaho section on the American Water Resources Association (IDAWRA) and understand the roles and responsibilities associated with professional/non-profit organizations such as BREN.
 I believe my history with BREN, my professional expertise, commitment to the community and passion of rivers in general – and the Boise River in particular – can benefit BREN.

 I’m the Capital Projects and Consumer Engagement Manager for SUEZ.
 In that capacity, I help with graphics, press relations, guide tours of the plant, and lead our social media efforts.
 I have passion for our community and treating our resources with respect.
 Anything that helps protect and preserve the Boise River is good for the community and good for SUEZ Water Idaho.
 This is my second term on the Coordinating Team.